 Having a child diagnosed with a chronic illness is anxiety provoking for any family.
-This is especially true when a child is diagnosed with epilepsy, which is an unpredictable and potentially life-threatening disease.
+This is especially true when a child is diagnosed with epilepsy, a complex and unpredictable condition.

-While most children do well and stop having seizures, children with epilepsy are at increased risk for difficulties in mood, behavior, learning, and attention, as well as for having a poorer health-related quality of life.
-This is true even when kids are seizure free.
-Managing this condition well extends beyond stopping seizures.
+While most children do well and stop having seizures, children with epilepsy are at increased risk for difficulties with mood, behavior, learning, attention, and poorer health-related quality of life, even when kids are seizure free.
+Managing this condition extends beyond stopping seizures.
 It includes helping children to grow and thrive in all areas of their lives.

-A majority of kids and teens with epilepsy will experience some aspect of emotion, behavior, learning, or development challenges.
-In fact, 30-40% of kids with epilepsy also have ADHD; 15-20% have anxiety; 20% have depression; 15-30% have autism; and about half have some type of learning disorder or intellectual disability.
-They are also at increased risk for experiencing suicidal thoughts.
+A majority of kids and teens with epilepsy will experience some degree of difficulty with emotions, behaviors, learning, or development.
+In fact, 30-40% of kids with epilepsy also have ADHD; 15-20% have anxiety; 20% have depression; 15-30% have autism; and about half have a specific learning disorder or intellectual disability.
+Kids with epilepsy are also at increased risk for experiencing suicidal thoughts.

-When psychological difficulties do occur, they can have a negative impact on kids and families.
-Children may struggle at school, with friends, or at home.
-Many families will say that managing the psychological aspects of epilepsy (for instance, behavior problems or learning disorders) is more stressful than managing the seizures themselves.
-Understanding and treating psychological difficulties is important for helping kids and families achieve their best quality of life.
+These behavioral health difficulties can have a negative impact on kids and families.
+Children may struggle at school or with friends.
+At home, families may experience more stress.
+Understanding and treating behavioral health difficulties is important for helping kids and families achieve their best quality of life.

 When kids have seizures, the electrical activity in their brains is not working properly, which can happen for different reasons.
 The brain is in charge of many different things.
 Seizures may be one symptom of abnormal activity while difficulties in mood, behavior, attention, learning and development can be another.
 Which difficulties a child experiences, in part, depends on where the seizures occur in the brain.

 Adjustment to epilepsy can also be challenging.
-It often disrupts child and family routines such as social activities, independence (like driving), school attendance, work schedules, and sleep habits, to name a few.
-Many parents describe feeling traumatized by witnessing their child’s seizures even long after diagnosis.
-Some children and families feel stigmatized by epilepsy.
-These stressors may be temporary or permanent.
+It often disrupts family routines, social activities, and children’s independence (like driving), school attendance, and sleep habits, to name a few.
+Many parents describe feeling traumatized by witnessing their child’s seizures long after diagnosis.
+Some children and families also feel stigmatized by epilepsy.

-In other words, kids with epilepsy are at increased risk for these challenges in part due to epilepsy or its treatment, but also because of other factors.
+Children with epilepsy are at increased risk for these challenges in part due to epilepsy or its treatment, but also because of other factors, like family history, biology or life experiences.
 Careful assessment by a professional with expertise in pediatric epilepsy can help identify the reasons for each child’s difficulties and develop a tailored care plan.

 The good news is that there are a number of evidence-based interventions and different types of health professionals who can help with psychological difficulties.
 Symptoms of depression, anxiety, ADHD, and behavior problems can all improve with appropriate treatment.
 Learning and development can be optimized with the right approaches matched to each child’s strengths and weaknesses.

 As epilepsy providers, our ultimate goal is no seizures, no side effects, and good quality of life.
-We strive to get as close to that as we can with every child, and providing appropriate support for psychological challenges is an important part of that mission.
-As I often tell the kids I work with, you have epilepsy, epilepsy doesn’t have you!
+We strive to get as close to that as we can with every child, and providing appropriate support for behavioral health challenges is an important part of that mission.

-Because the connection between epilepsy and psychological issues is not widely known, I would love your help in spreading awareness.
-Please share this post with your friends and families so that those impacted by epilepsy can get the full scope of support that they need.
+Because the connection between epilepsy and behavioral health is not widely known, I would love your help in spreading awareness.
+Please share this post with your friends and family so that those impacted by epilepsy can get the full scope of support that they need.
 If you have concerns about your child in any of these areas, bring them up to your epilepsy provider or pediatrician.
 Additionally, it is important that parents get the care they need for themselves if they are struggling.